MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/August.md

 The 0.9.7.0 release of the [UntitledImGuiFramework](https://github.com/MadLadSquad/UntitledImGuiFramework) introduces the following changes:

 1. Full first-party plugin support
-1. Fixes critical issue where the framework systems depend on the application's instance instead of the generic instance class provided by the framework library
+1. Fixes a critical issue where the framework systems depend on the application's instance instead of the generic instance class provided by the framework library
 1. Adds an interface on top of the I18N module
 1. [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) 1.4